Fly My Kite: Plot

 Grandma, who recently sold her grocery store, is enjoying retirement with her beloved "grandchildren".
 She's actually a widow who outlived her only daughter, who was married but childless.
 Grandma lives in her son-in-law's house, and he's in charge of her money, which he has mostly spent.
-Meanwhile, she is having fun with the Gang — she's not any one child's grandma but everyone's grandma.
+Meanwhile, she is having fun with the Gang (including playing boxing) — she's not any one child's grandma but everyone's grandma.
 Her son-in-law, however, wants to remarry, and he and his intended both want Grandma out of the house so they can move in.

 He tells her to get her stuff and get out.
 He also tells her that she is broke and that he used up all the money from the store sale mere months ago.
 He says that she is old and that he cannot wait till she dies of old age because that could take forever.
 He even says he's arranged to have her sent to the Poor Farm.

-Grandma confronts her son-in-law, and the Gang attacks him up on the spot.
+Grandma confronts her son-in-law by calling him a thief from the fact that he stole her money and even attacking him first before the Gang attacks him up on the spot (Mary accidentally hits Wheezer & Stymie dumps dirt from a bag to on the floor).
 He manages to escape the children's rampages and then tells Grandma to leave immediately.
 He finds a letter informing her that she has savings bonds and to communicate with the bank right away.
 He goes to the bank and discovers they are indeed worth $100,000 (by today's standards, about $5 million).
 As Grandma is packing, she finds the bonds that she still thinks have no worth.
 Chubby is flying a kite with Dickie, and the kite does not stay up.
 Grandma tells him the tail needs more weight and uses the bonds to get the kite to fly.